Vann06/command-line-clue/game/notebook.md

 Clue 16: Found The Banker at /houses/mansion/garden/greenhouse Location of the crime is still unknown - the room must have been empty when it happened...

-Clue 17: Found Antique Compass at /park/playground
+Clue 17: Found objects: Antique Compass at /park/playground

 Clue 18: Found The Librarian at /park/gazebo

 Clue 19: Found The Clockmaker at /park/gazebo

+Clue 20: Found object: Fountain Pen at /school/gymnasium

+Clue 21: Found object: Leather Gloves